shanesully/dotfiles/README.md

-all unix confs. merge of old vimStuff repo.
+all unix confs. merged of old vimStuff repo.